baskerville/sxhkd/README.md

 In addition, the sequences can contain ranges of the form `A-Z` where *A* and *Z* are alphanumeric characters.

-What is actually executed is `/bin/sh -c COMMAND`, which means you can use environment variables in `COMMAND`.
+What is actually executed is `SHELL -c COMMAND`, which means you can use environment variables in `COMMAND`.

+`SHELL` will be the content of the first defined environment variable in the following list: `SXHKD_SHELL`, `SHELL`.

 If *sxhkd* receives a `SIGUSR1` signal, it will reload its configuration file.